rdmpage/wikidata-queries/README.md

 ```
 [Try it](http://tinyurl.com/k9qs282)

+If DOI not found can add it using http://tools.wmflabs.org/sourcemd

 ## Find work based on DOI (case insenstive) SLOW

 Wikidata has DOIs in UPPERCASE, CrossRef recommends lowercase, can use filter to have case